workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 ---
 layout: tutorial_hands_on
-enable: false

 title: 'Mass spectrometry: LC-MS preprocessing - advanced'
 zenodo_link: 'https://zenodo.org/record/3757956'
 questions:
-- What are the main steps of untargeted LC-MS data preprocessing for metabolomic analysis?
+- What are the main steps of untargeted LC-MS data preprocessing for metabolomic analyses?
 - How to conduct metabolomic data preprocessing using Galaxy?
 objectives:
-- To comprehend the diversity of steps necessary to perform untargetted LC-MS metabolomic preprocessing.
+- To comprehend the diversity of steps necessary to perform untargeted LC-MS metabolomic preprocessing.
 - To get familiar with the way to use XCMS-based Galaxy modules dedicated to LC-MS data preprocessing.
 - To evaluate the potential of a workflow approach when dealing with LC-MS preprocessing.
 time_estimation: '3h'